Easy Fix for a Cracked Return Fitting in a Leaking Fiberglass Pool

 Are you losing water in your fiberglass pool?
 Perhaps you've scanned the pool surface and cannot find any damage to the pool shell so you're wondering where to turn next.

-If you are considering the purchase of a new fiberglass pool and would like to learn more about Rhino-Loc Construction click here.
-If you'd like to receive a quote for one of our fiberglass pool designs click here and we'll be in touch very soon.
+If you are considering the purchase of a new fiberglass pool, take a look at our fiberglass pool designs.
+You can also request a quote and we'll be in touch very soon.

 Thanks and if you're having leak problems, feel free to leave a question below and we'll do our best to respond.

 Editor's note: This blog article was updated on December 28, 2018.